Jerome Frescobaldi: Merchant career

 From 1505 to 1507 Jerome Frescobaldi organised a series of purchases for James IV from a sum of Flemish money, spent in Flanders, probably in Bruges.
 This included a stick or length of cloth of gold, hanks of gold wire or thread, money for the purchase of great horses, books of gold leaf for illuminating manuscripts and charters, live quails and pheasants.
 He gave money to the king's envoys, the Carrick Pursuivant and Lyon Herald, and arranged for 1,000 gold ducats to be available in Venice for the king's son, Alexander Stewart, Archbishop of St Andrews.
-He arranged the payment for the Papal bulls to appoint the Archdeacon of Aberdeen.
+He arranged the payment for the Papal bulls to appoint the Archdeacon of Aberdeen, and later made payments for the controversial promotion of Gavin Douglas to the see of Dunkeld in 1516.

 The cloth of gold was used to make a coat for James IV and the remaining 11 ells were given to Margaret Tudor.
 The gold fabric was used with expensive velvet to make an important gown in March 1507.
 The historian Michelle Beer argues that this gown was made for Margaret's "churching" after her first pregnancy, a ceremony which marked her return to full participation in court life.
 Some of the gold wire was sent to Margaret Tudor while she was away on a pilgrimage to Whithorn in June 1507.

 Frescobaldi and his steward Julian Laci were not always resident in Scotland, and a note in the royal accounts from 1504 mentions that the court embroiderer Nannik, or Nanynek Dierxsoun, had used drawn gold thread sent by Frescobaldi to embroider a chasuble but there was no one to ask the price.

+Frescobaldi did business with an Edinburgh merchant William Todrik.
+After Todrik died, Frescobaldi delivered 60 great or Flemish pounds to his executors.
+Todrick exported wool to Flanders.